6-hydroxynicotinate dehydrogenase

-The 3 substrates of this enzyme are 6-hydroxynicotinate, H_{2}O, and O_{2}, whereas its two products are 2,6-dihydroxynicotinate and H_{2}O_{2}.
+The three substrates of this enzyme are 6-hydroxyniacin, water, and oxygen.
+Its products are 2,6-dihydroxynicotinic acid and hydrogen peroxide.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on CH or CH_{2} groups with oxygen as acceptor.
+The enzyme isolated from Bacillus niacini is an oxidoreductase that contains an iron–sulfur cluster and uses flavin adenine dinucleotide and molybdenum.
 The systematic name of this enzyme class is 6-hydroxynicotinate:O2 oxidoreductase.
 Other names in common use include 6-hydroxynicotinic acid hydroxylase, 6-hydroxynicotinic acid dehydrogenase, and 6-hydroxynicotinate hydroxylase.